Audit Logs

 Case Management

-Captures configuration changes to the Helpdesk admin setup.
-The actor's IP address, user agent, and a redirection link to the affected configuration page are recorded automatically with every event.
+Configuration changes to the Helpdesk admin setup.
+The actor's IP address, user agent, and a redirection link to the affected configuration page are recorded with every event.

 | Area | Activities (create / update unless noted) |